-If you are a Carta customer applying for a PPP loan, you can access our simplified application process here.
 If you need help understanding how the program works, whether you qualify, we’ve outlined the CARES Act here.

 Carta will donate any profit we make on the origination fees back into the small business community through the Opportunity Fund.

 While we cannot guarantee access, funding, or success, we hope this helps those companies that truly need the support.
 Remember that this situation is constantly evolving, so some of this information may change—we advise you visit the SBA’s site for the latest information and guidance.
 We will continue to update these resources as more information becomes available.

 On Thursday, April 16, the Paycheck Protection Program exhausted its funding.
 The Small Business Administration announced it is unable to accept new applications at this time and lenders are unable to load additional applications.
 We do expect Congress to authorize additional funds for the PPP, but until they do, the PPP will remain idle.If you already applied through Carta, we are still processing your application to ensure it as the front of the line when more funding becomes available.
 If you have not applied, but are interested, please fill out this request form so we can begin to plan and prepare any application quickly.